 Disney Castaway Cay 5K Run

 If you want to burn off some of those extra calories you will be eating on the ship you might want to enter the now very poplar Disney Castaway Cay 5K Run.
 This is a great way to start the day on Disney’s private island.
 Everything is very relaxed and this is an amazing place to run your first 5K if you have never done this before.
 It is free to enter.
+You will be rewarded at the finish line with a Disney Castaway Cay 5K medal.

 You need to register for the 5K at the ships Guest Services.
 You will then be given a ticket with a time and place to meet on the ship for the morning of your day at Castaway Cay.
 The usual time is around 8.15 and you will all disembark the ship as a group with the Cast Member who is dealing with the Castaway Cay 5K that day.